 And here we were all alone, walking amongst the row upon row of neatly manicured tea shrubs.
 What we were experiencing as we marveled at the 32 acres of terraced land was six generations of hard work, dedication and a profound love of tea dating as far back as 1883.

-Stay tuned for our feature article on this amazing tea plantation coming soon in the Food & Markets section of Playground Earth magazine.
+Please read our feature article on this amazing tea plantation in the Food & Markets section of Playground Earth magazine.

 Thanks for following and stay safe!